APMonitor/begin_java/06-Operators.md

 Congratulations!
 You're living within your budget!

 ## Try it Yourself
 For this lesson's activity, your task is to extend the program you wrote in lesson 04 to test weather the temperatures from thermometer 1 and thermometer 2 on the Temperature Control Lab are equal to one another.
 Your program should measure both thermometers, then test if they are equal, and finally calculate the difference between the two.
 It's ok if the difference comes out negative.
-Make your program print out two lines, formated like the ones below:
+Make your program print out two lines, formatted like the ones below:
 ```
 Temperature 1: 24.02
 Temperature 2: 23.98